Maxim's Caterers: The Woo Brothers' Entrepreneurship

 The original site of the Maxim’s restaurant has now become the atrium of The Landmark.

-restaurant’s operation, a number of foreign performers were hired as resident entertainers to attract customers.

 In 1963, the Hilton Hotel and the Mandarin Hotel opened one after another in Central, Hong Kong, both featuring Western-style nightclub dining.
 At the time, Maxim’s Group also operated a high-end Western nightclub in Central, but found itself unable to compete in terms of décor, hired singers, and other aspects.
 As a result, the group decided to close the nightclub and shift its focus to opening coffee shops.

 In 1966, the completion of Ocean Terminal marked the opening of the first Maxim’s Café, **Maxim's Boulevard**, which featured a French restaurant and a British-style Mermaid Bar.
 Later, pastries were also sold, forming the prototype of what would become "Maxim’s Cakes."
 After transforming into a coffee restaurant business, Maxim’s opened 20 café-style restaurants within two years.